 Paper 11: Best Practices for Private Club Digital Infrastructure

-Most private clubs believe their website is a marketing asset.
+Most private clubs view their websites primarily as marketing assets.

 What Digital Infrastructure Actually Means